Big Horn County, Montana: Climate

 According to the Köppen Climate Classification system, Big Horn County has a semi-arid climate, abbreviated "BSk" on climate maps.

 Politics

 Big Horn County is generally Democratic, owing largely to its majority Native American population.
 It is distinguished from most other counties in rural Montana, which often lean heavily Republican.
+In 2024, Donald Trump carried the county by a narrow plurality, the first time a Republican won the county since Reagan in 1980.